 No, not necessarily.
 Some resources are included when eligibility is being determined, which means that the total value of those resources must fall within the resource limit.
 Some resources are excluded when eligibility is being determined, which means that although they fit the definition of a resource, there is a special rule which allows you to own or possess that resource and it doesn't count against you when you're trying to become eligible for Medicaid.
-See the following chart.
+See the chart on the following page.